alex-gamero/100-days-of-code/log2.md

 **Today's Progress**: Today we returned to classes after reading week.
 I had a networking lab and another on systems design.

-**My Thoughts**: It was a good day, despite all the classes, it was also very peaceful.
+**Thoughts**: It was a good day, despite all the classes, it was also very peaceful.

+### Day 114: October 30, Thursday

+**Today's Progress**: Today I had a networking class, and when I got home, I started working on BI and Java projects.

+**Thoughts**: It was a good day, it rained a lot so I spent most of the time at home.